Part VI

 2. The Weaponized Wound (The Victimhood Vortex)

-- The Dynamic: This is the abuse of Power-Under.
-The wound becomes leverage—perpetual fragility or grievance used to force the group or partner into the Rescuer or Persecutor roles.
+- The Dynamic: A Power-Under loop where the wound becomes leverage—perpetual fragility or grievance used to force the group or partner into the Rescuer or Persecutor roles.

-- The Abuse: The Vortex pressures you to suspend your
+- The Pattern: The Vortex pressures you to suspend

 - If you set a boundary, you are labeled an aggressor.